Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 The Verdict

 For the best mix of gloss, ease and value, Meguiar’s Ultimate Polish is the one — a stunning finishing polish for around $13.
 Add Meguiar’s Ultimate Compound if you’ve got heavier defects to cut first.
 Then seal your work with wax or ceramic.
-Check the current price on Amazon →
+Check Price on Amazon →

 // Straight Answers